 - the contractor will not organise its resources, materials and skills to meet the completion date – it can pay you £250 up front for 5 years of delay!

-- the contractor has no incentive to organise its supply chain to meet the works programme.
+- the contractor has no incentive to organise its supply network to meet the works programme.

 Naturally, some of the contractor’s own costs are time-based costs eg for the hire of plant, equipment, facilities, labour and so on; so it does have an internal incentive to finish on time – to keep its costs low.
 But the contract for the works is not adding any incentive and if there is room in their budget, and nothing better to do elsewhere, you may find you have little power to get the project completed to meet your programme.
 And if the contractor can’t be bothered, your remedy in damages is a pyrrhic victory at best.